MRQ67/my-dashboard/README.md

 ## Notes

 - A stable internet connection is required for the API calls to function properly.
-- The weather feature will not work unless you correctly set your own OpenWeatherMap API key in the environment variables.
+- The weather feature will not work unless you correctly set your own OpenWeatherMap API key in the program.
 - This project serves as a proof-of-concept for integrating CLI tools into a web interface and may need additional enhancements for production use.